-The Southern half of the former RASC depot was redeveloped as Feltham Corporate Centre and adjacent Industrial Estate, along Plane Tree Crescent and Poplar Way, residential development around Roebuck Close and Sycamore Close occured at the same time.
-Felthambrook Way and Felthambrook Industrial Estate are name for a nearby stream.
+The southern half of the former RASC depot was redeveloped as Feltham Corporate Centre and adjacent industrial estate, along Plane Tree Crescent and Poplar Way, Residential development around Roebuck Close and Sycamore Close occurred at the same time.
+Felthambrook Way and Felthambrook Industrial Estate are name after a nearby stream.

-Training Dept moved to the Canteen Building (previously the FGSSA)
+The training department moved to the canteen building (previously the FGSSA)

-Thirty years on from the arrival of the Survey Production Centre has seen a transition through MCE RE to the current Mil Svy DSA nomenclature.
+The thirty years since the arrival of the Survey Production Centre has seen a transition through MCE RE to the current Mil Svy DSA nomenclature.

 2000 - present day